ariccio/subbrute/README.md

 =====================
 Documentation as written by TheRook

 This is a (fast) multi-threaded python tool for enumerating subdomains.
 This tool also contains a large list of real subdomains that you will find in the wild.
 Basically I was fed up with fierce / fierce2, and every other tool I used so I wrote something way faster in python.
 This tool will "just work",  and work well.
-By default this tool performs subdomain enumeration about 8 times faster than Fierce, and can chew through 31k lookups in about 5 minutes on a home cable connection.
+By default this tool performs subdomain enumeration about 8 times faster than Fierce, and can chew through 31k lookups in about 2.5 minutes (ariccio) ~~5 minutes~~ on a home cable connection.

 Why is this tool so fast?